magepages/mpdocs/docs/automatic-related-products/index.md

 You can select the same conditions as the Product Page.
 Furthermore, you can set additional conditions for Total Items in the Cart, Total Price and Total Volume of Products.

 #### 4.3 Actions
+* Action Page of Shopping Cart Page Rule doesn't have *Add Product* as in Product Page Rule.
-Completely Similar to Action of the Product Page.
-Click here to refer.
+* For the rest, it's similar to Action section of Product Page. lick [here](https://docs.mageplaza.com/automatic-related-products/index.html#action) to refer.

 #### 4.4 A/B Testing
 Completely Similar to A/B Testing of the Product Page.
-Click here to refer.
+Click [here](https://docs.mageplaza.com/automatic-related-products/index.html#a-b-testing) to refer.

 ## How to set the Location in Custom
 There’re two ways to set the Location in Custom mode